shruti0503/LiveFile/README.md

 - **Chat and collaborate**: Use the built-in chat to communicate and collaborate in real-time.
 - **Leverage AI**: Use the AI assistant to improve your writing, suggest changes, or generate new content.

----

-🎉 Thank you for checking out LiveFile!
-We hope it makes your collaborative writing experience more enjoyable and productive.